Electronics & Information Technology Dual

 ECTS: Performance points according to the "European Credit Transfer System".
 According to international standards, 180 ECTS points must be earned over 6 semesters.

 In addition, your degree qualifies you to pursue a master’s programme at a university of applied sciences or a university, either in your home country or abroad.
-Building on this, you may also be eligible to undertake doctoral or PhD studies at a university.
+At FHV, we offer Master's degree programmes in the fields of Mechatronics, Computer Science, Business Informatics, and Sustainable Energy Systems.
+Building on this, a doctoral or PhD programme at a university is also possible.

 Development Engineer (Hardware and Software): Design and integration of hardware and software solutions for electronic systems and devices.